-Jóna leans forward on the spring-mounted duck, smiling prettily at the camera while seeming not to pose but definitely posing.
+Jóna leans forward on the spring-mounted duck, smiling at the camera while seeming not to pose but definitely posing.
 She’s done this before.

 As we pass, that conversation slows, and then stops.
-All of the workers’ heads swivel to look at Jóna, her white skin, her blue and pink hair, and her unique fashion sense.
+All of the workers’ heads swivel to look at Jóna, her pale skin, her blue and pink hair, her unique fashion sense.
 We stop to take a picture, and I tell her she should go say hi.
 At this point, the concrete mixer has stopped, too, and all of the construction workers have gone silent, smiling in our direction, waiting to see what will happen next.

 A short while later, our path intersects with a small stream.
 The road running parallel to the stream is highly trafficked with human-pulled rickshaws and pedestrian traffic, and I hold the viewfinder up to my eyes, zooming in and finding that the landscape is absolutely covered in discarded garbage.

-Families who lives on the 2-mile-long island would often fight between themselves, and the losers of such bouts would be eaten by the victors.
-They also built these massive stone heads called Moai, which jut out of the ground at irregular intervals and which range in size from pretty-dang-tall to massively-huge.
+The inhabitants of Easter Island were a charming sort.
+Families who lived on the two-mile-long island would fight between themselves, and the losers of these bouts would be eaten by the victors.
+They also built massive stone heads called Moai, which jut out of the ground at irregular intervals and which range in size from pretty-dang-tall to massively-huge.

 Maybe a Mistranslation

-As we walk back toward the main market street, we pass a small home, the backyard strewn with laundry on numerous clotheslines.
+As we walk back toward the main market street, we pass a small home, the backyard strewn with laundry on clotheslines.
 There are two girls standing in the backyard, the older one seeming to help the younger adjust her sari.

 Jóna walks right into their yard, past their laundry, and nods her head in hello to them.
-They nod back, beaming smiles at her, and I make the universal gesture for ‘mind if I take a photo of you three together?’
+They nod back, beaming smiles at her, and I make the universal gesture for, ‘mind if I take a photo of you three together?’
 The girls both flash smiles like they’ve won the lottery and nod yes, making a few adjustments to their hair and clothing as they pose next to Jóna.

 The wall is lined with all kinds of savory snacks: curry rolls and sandwiches and samosas and something called a ‘fish envelope.’

 What catches my attention, however, is a snack called ‘Chicken Internet,’ which seems to be just a normal chicken pastry, but which apparently is the best snack in the shop (according to the kid working behind the counter, whose opinion I ask for).
-We load up a box with a little of everything (including two Chicken Internets) and walk back home.
+We load up a box with a little of everything (including two Chicken Internets) and walk home.

 Later, after we warm up the snacks, I hold one of the Chicken Internets in my hand and look at the texture.
 “You know,” I say to Jóna, “I’ll bet they call it ‘Internet’ because of the crosshatching of the pastry on top.
 It’s like a web.
 Internet.
 Web.
 Maybe a mistranslation?”

-I take a bite and pause for a second, enjoying the fact that there doesn’t seem to be any bad food anywhere in Kolkata.
+I take a bite and pause for a second, enjoying the fact that there doesn’t seem to be bad food anywhere in Kolkata.

 “Then again, maybe they named it that because it’s awesome.
 Like the Internet.”